Blog

 Technical depth, clinical context, and the standards work happening at the intersection of precision medicine and health interoperability.

-Rural cancer death rates run 14% higher than urban; 5-year survival is 8% lower — and the gap is widening.
-Why the real divide is distance from specialty resources, and how hub-and-spoke delivery closes it.
+Read Post →Rural cancer death rates run 14% higher than urban; 5-year survival is 8% lower — and the gap is widening.
+Why the real divide is distance from specialty resources.

-Read Post →The case for the Hub and Spoke model — why struggling rural hospitals should take a hard look, and what closure really costs a community.
+Read Post →One in three rural hospitals is at risk of closure.
+The case for the Hub and Spoke model — and what closure really costs a community.

-Read Post →Six clinical solutions — cardiovascular, oncology, pain management, pharmacogenomics, chronic disease, and maternal health — all operational on a single FHIR R6-native platform built to HL7 CodeX mCODE standards.
+Six clinical solutions — cardiovascular, oncology, pain management, pharmacogenomics, chronic disease, and maternal health — all operational on a single FHIR R6-native platform.

 The clinical case for matching variants to individual agents — erlotinib vs. gefitinib vs. osimertinib — rather than drug classes.